Tavroswyn/StealthChangerDocs/docs/hardware/calibration_tools.md

   boost: 2
 ---

+Having multiple toolheads print on the same part introduces a new calibration challenge, as each toolhead must print precisely in relation to all the others.
+Therefore, each toolhead has to be calibrated in X, Y and Z to match the others.

 ## Sexball Probe
 The Sexball gets its rather raunchy name from being a derivative of hartk's [Sexbolt Z Endstop](https://github.com/VoronDesign/VoronUsers/tree/main/printer_mods/hartk1213/Voron2.4_SexBolt_ZEndstop){:target="_blank"}.
 The addition of a ball at the end of the shaft allows it to do multi axis (XYZ) probing.